mkocansey/quickiedox-mds/customize-config.md

 # Configurations

 The variables defined in `.env`{.inline} and `config.php`{.inline} allow you to easily customize QuickieDox to suit your needs.
 The `config.php`{.inline} sets defaults for variables it is expecting to be defined in the `.env`{.inline} file.
-Below is a list of all the variables in both files and what they do.
+Below is a list of all the variables in both files and what they are used for.

 | .env | config.php | Description |
 | :--- | :--- | :--- |